Book II — The Law of Lead

 The Target Number (TN) represents the difficulty of what you’re attempting.
 Base TN = Difficulty Rating or Defense Value.

-For tasks without active opposition, the GM sets a Difficulty Rating from the ladder (see tn-difficulty-ladder).
+For tasks without active opposition, the GM sets a Difficulty Rating from the ladder.
 For attacks and contested actions, the TN is typically the target’s Defense Value plus situational modifiers.

 Set TN 13 by default.
 Players who consistently see TN 11 get bored; players who consistently see TN 15 get tired.